-Students can complete their instructional day by choosing a Minor, allowing them to experience another area of interest while at camp.
-See pages 34 - 41 for a complete listing of courses.
+Harp majors can complete their instructional day by choosing a Minor, allowing them to experience another area of interest while at camp.
+Please go to minors for a complete list of courses.
 Students also have the opportunity to hear various performances presented as a part of Blue Lake’s Summer Arts Festival, as well as participate in recreational activities and other camp events.
-Pedal and lever harps are provided by the camp.
-Enrollment is limited to eight students per session, accepted on a first come, first served basis.
-Each session concludes with a student recital.
+Harp enrollment is limited to eight students per session.

 Spending each day at camp exclusively studying harp allows for an in-depth approach to the instrument.
 In addition to activities that a student would participate in at home, such as practicing and taking lessons, time will be spent on harp ensemble, music history, and music theory.
 Because of the intensive nature of each day, campers are frequently amazed at the amount of music they learn during their time at Blue Lake.
 It is also enjoyable and encouraging to meet other young harpists.
 Many harpists find they learn a lot from their peers in addition to the harp faculty.

 On opening day, all harp campers play an audition for the harp faculty member.
 This consists primarily of a solo piece that is representative of your level of playing.
 A short section of sight reading may also be included.
 This gives the harp faculty member a guide in picking appropriate music for you.

 Blue Lake’s harp department is located in the lower level of the Student Arts Center.
 It includes a large ensemble room, eight practice rooms, and a faculty office.